TweakScale/TweakScale/README.md

 TweakScale uses Swamp-Ig's KSPAPIExtensions and Module Manager.

 ### Notes

-From Version 1.5.0.1, KSPAPIExtensions.dll should no longer reside in GameData, but in Gamedata/TweakScale/Plugins.
-If you have a KSPAPIExtensions.dll in your Gamedata/ folder, please delete it.

 Please add TweakScale to your mod!
 If you are a mod author and you want to bundle TweakScale with your mod, please do!
 A few notes: